Effective Migration Governance: Policy Impacts and Trade-Offs

 € 1,190

-The affiliation discount (15%) applies to NGO staff, national civil servants of EU member states, and EU officials (from EU institutions and bodies).
+The affiliation discount (15%) applies to NGO staff, national civil servants of EU member states, and EU officials (from EU institutions, bodies, and agencies).

 The same discount applies to groups of more than three people.